Phillips Berlina

-The Phillips Berlina is a neo-classic car built in Pompano Beach, Florida.
+The Phillips Berlina is an American neoclassic car built in Pompano Beach, Florida.

+Background

 Debuting in 1980, it was designed by Charles W. Phillips in the style of the 1936 Mercedes-Benz 540K Special Roadster.

+Specifications

 It used stretched C3 Chevrolet Corvette underpinnings, coupled to fibreglass bodywork.
 As for the Corvette, power steering and brakes, powered tinted windows, and tilt steering were fitted.
-The fuel injected 5.7 litre V8 engine in the 1982 Berlinas offers 200 hp at 4,200 rpm, for a top speed of around 180 km/h.
+The fuel-injected 5.7-litre V8 engine in the 1982 Berlinas offers 200 hp at 4,200 rpm, for a top speed of around 180 km/h.
 The earlier carburetted version (L81) had 190 hp on tap.
 By 1982, a special "Coupé SE" version was also available.